 The answer lies in a very simple procedure, called a liquidation analysis that can be done to determine whether or not the home would be at risk.
 The first step is to determine your equity in the home.

 First, Determine Your Equity

 In order to do this, you need two pieces of information:

 - the appraised value of your home; and

 - written payoff statements on all liens (usually mortgage loans).

-If both spouses are filing, the exemption would then be deducted for each spouse (i.e. up to $45,950.00, as of 2014).
+If both spouses are filing, the exemption would then be deducted for each spouse (check out current exemption amounts here).
 If only one spouse is filing, the rule of thumb would be to take the remaining balance of equity (if there is any), and divide it by 2.
-The debtor spouse's exemption ($22,975 as of 2014) would then be deducted.
+The debtor spouse's exemption would then be deducted.
 If the filer is single, then the individual exemption is taken from the equity.